 ADP bachelor degree candidates must complete all Core Studies requirements.
 These are the general education requirements that may be earned through college coursework, standardized tests or PLE Essays.
-A course is defined as consisting of a minimum of two semester credits or the equivalent quarter credits with the exception of courses in the area of participatory fine arts or physical education activities where fewer than two semester credits may meet the course definition requirement for Core Studies.
-In no case will a course consisting of fewer than .67 semester credits (one quarter credit) be acceptable as meeting a Core course requirement.
+A course is defined as consisting of a minimum of two semester credits or the equivalent quarter credits with the exception of courses in the area of participatory fine arts or health and fitness where fewer than two semester credits may meet the course definition requirement for Core Studies.
 The Core Studies course requirements are: